computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 ### Development data

 The development data consists of two files -- a words file (the input), and a clusters file (to evaluate your output).
-The vocab file `dev_input.txt` is formatted such that each line contains one target, its paraphrase set, and the number of ground truth clusters *k*, separated by a `::` symbol:
+The words file `dev_input.txt` is formatted such that each line contains one target, its paraphrase set, and the number of ground truth clusters *k*, separated by a `::` symbol:

 ```
 target.pos :: k :: paraphrase1 paraphrase2 paraphrase3 ...